schoolofcities/urban-data-storytelling/urban-data-analytics/advanced-statistics-multivariate-methods/advanced-statistics-multivariate-methods.md

 Multivariate methods are tools for analyzing situations where many variables operate together.
 Cities are intrinsically multivariate systems: built environment, demographics, infrastructure, mobility patterns, environmental factors - these are all interdependent, and a single one rarely tells the full story.

-In this chapter, we’ll introduce three major families of multivariate methods:
+In this chapter, we'll introduce three major families of multivariate methods:

  - Regression and classification models, which explain or predict outcomes based on multiple predictors.
  - Clustering methods, which group similar observations without pre-defined categories.